-Annette Vogel bought a guitar as a fifteen-year-old teenager and after three weeks sang the song "House of New Orleans" under the Rijksmuseum in Amsterdam.
+Annette Vogel bought a guitar as a teenager and after three weeks sang the song "House of the Rising Sun " under the Rijksmuseum in Amsterdam.
 This was the beginning of her musical career.

 After high school she traveled through Europe as a street musician.
 Her music was strongly influenced by English / American folk.